Reviews You Can Rely On

 Any self-respecting winter jacket is going to have a hood.
 Not only does it protect your head in stormy weather, but it also provides warmth on frigid days.
 Many zip or snap off for mild days or shoulder seasons.

 Insulation — An insulated hood makes a big difference in below freezing temps.
-Hoods lined with plush down or fleece, like the Outdoor Research Coze or the North Face Arctic Parka, are much warmer than those that aren't, like the Patagonia Tres 3-in-1 Down Parka.
-We also take note of how much extra room each hood has, in case you want to wear a beanie underneath.
+Hoods lined with plush down or fleece are much warmer than those that aren't.
+We also note how much extra room each hood has, in case you want to wear a beanie underneath.

 Pockets

-We are on our cell phones more than we'd like to admit, and it's hard to use your phone with gloves.
-So we appreciate the winter jackets that feature pockets with soft fleece lining.
-They warm our hands up quickly, and we highly recommend making sure that your next jacket has them.
-Also, look at the insulation between the pockets and the outside of the coat.
-The North Face Arctic Parka is warm, but the pockets aren't insulated.
-We noticed.
+We appreciate the winter jackets that feature pockets with soft fleece lining.
+They warm our hands up quickly.
+And be sure to check that there is insulation between the pockets and the outside of the coat.
+Many pockets aren't insulated, and we always notice.

 Pockets also need to protect your valuables.
-No one wants to lose their keys or a brand new smartphone in a snowbank, so we prefer pockets with zippers.
-And we like those zippers to be durable.
+No one wants to lose their keys or a brand new smartphone in a snowbank, so we prefer them to have zippers.
 The quality of the zippers and the size of the pull tabs make a difference when you're wearing gloves.

 Two-way Zippers

 Two-way zippers are more or less mandatory on any knee-length parka.
-Long jackets are more challenging to move around in than a mid-thigh or hip-length coat.
-Unzipping the bottom a bit helps you want and sit comfortably.
-Almost all knee-length models we tested have a two-way zipper, except for the removable down layer in the Patagonia Tres Down Parka.
-It can't have one since it's designed to zip into the outer shell.
+Long jackets are more challenging to move around in than a mid-thigh or hip-length option.
+Unzipping the bottom a bit helps you walk and sit comfortably.
+Almost all knee-length models we tested have a two-way zipper.

 Storm Flaps

 We appreciate jackets with a storm flap to snap over the zipper, providing extra protection from wind and water.
-A bonus is that the snaps can quickly close the coat if it's not cold enough to zip it all the way up.
+A bonus is that the snaps can quickly close the coat if it's not cold enough to zip it all the way up, or you're in a hurry.

 Cuffs

-Wrist cuffs are excellent at trapping heat in and keeping precipitation out.
-The cuffs on the jackets we tested were fleece, knit, elastic, or nylon.
-Some are adjustable via a snap or Velcro closure.
+Wrist cuffs are excellent at trapping heat and keeping precipitation out.
+The cuffs on the jackets we've tested are fleece, knit, elastic, or nylon.
+Others are adjustable via a snap or Velcro closure.
 Some work better than others.

-If you live in a wet climate, or you clear mounds of snow off your car every day, you'll want a coat that has an adjustable cuff closure, like the velcro on the Nuuk parka.
+If you live in a wet climate, or you clear mounds of snow off your car every day, you'll want a coat that has an adjustable cuff closure.
 Tightening the cuffs down around your wrists or gloves provides an extra layer of protection against the elements.

 Shell